chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

 !!! info "Reusable and disposable electrodes available for use as required."

-- [ ] Clean hands with provided Alcohol Gel Sanitizer.
+- [ ] Clean hands with provided Alcohol Gel Sanitiser.
 - [ ] Ask participant to sit in **Digitisation Chair**.

 When ready **to attach a reusable electrode:**